AI Tools

 Building Agentic AI with a Problem-First Approach

-They pick a framework.
-LangGraph, CrewAI, AutoGen.
+Most teams building agentic AI start with the technology.
+They pick a framework — LangGraph, CrewAI, AutoGen.
 They choose a foundation model.
 They build a prototype.
 Then they go looking for a business problem it can solve.
+This is backwards, and the data confirms it costs them dearly.

 Agentic AI faces even steeper odds because the technology is more powerful, the scope is less bounded, and the failure modes are harder to detect.
 When a chatbot gives a bad answer, you see it immediately.
 When an agent makes a bad decision three steps into a five-step workflow, you may not notice until the damage is done.

 The fix is not better frameworks.
 It is a better sequence of decisions.
+Here is the methodology Fraction uses for every agentic AI build.

+Before you touch a framework, map the end-to-end business process you want to automate.
 Where does it start?
 What are the decision points?
 Where does it break down?
 Where do humans spend time on repetitive judgment calls that follow predictable patterns?

 If the workflow does not have clear inputs, decision logic, and measurable outputs, it is not ready for an agent.

 Here is what this looks like in practice.
-A logistics company came to us wanting to "build an AI agent."
+A logistics company came to us wanting to “build an AI agent.”
 When we mapped their operations, we found that their dispatchers spent 3 hours every morning manually matching drivers to routes based on load type, location, certifications, and availability.
 The inputs were structured.
 The decision logic followed clear rules with some judgment.
 The output was a dispatch sheet.
+That is an agent-ready workflow.

 Compare that to another company that wanted an agent to “improve team collaboration.”
 No clear inputs.
 No measurable output.
 No decision logic to encode.
 That is a culture problem, not an agent problem.

-This is consistent with what the research shows.
-Projects launched without well-defined business problems or measurable success criteria are among the most likely to fail.
+The question to ask: can I describe the workflow’s inputs, decision logic, and desired output in one paragraph?
+If not, you are not ready.
+This is consistent with what research shows — projects launched without well-defined business problems are among the most likely to fail.
 The problem definition is not a formality.
 It is the single highest-leverage activity in the entire project.

 Not “the agent works.”
 A specific, measurable business outcome.